 82. The authority and jurisdiction of a regulatory tribunal like the Commission to set rates for utilities is established by its governing legislation.
-The applicable pieces of legislation contain similar provisions that require the Commission to fix just and reasonable rates for the utilities that it regulates.
-For example, the Public Utilities Act section 89 provides that the Commission may "... (a) fix just and reasonable ... rates ... which shall be imposed, observed and followed subsequently by the owner of the public utility...".
-The Gas Utilities Act, in a similarly worded section 36(a) also empowers the Commission to "fix just and reasonable ... rates," as does the Electric Utilities Act section 121(1)(a).
+The applicable pieces of legislation contain similar provisions that require the Commission to fix just and reasonable rates for the utilities that it regulates.40 For example, the Public Utilities Act section 89 provides that the Commission may "... (a) fix just and reasonable ... rates ... which shall be imposed, observed and followed subsequently by the owner of the public utility....".
+The Gas Utilities Act, in a similarly worded section 36(a) also empowers the Commission to "fix just and reasonable ... rates," as does the Electric Utilities Act section 121(1)(a).41

 Retail electricity "regulated rate tariffs" and retail natural gas "default rate tariffs" are regulated by the Commission but are subject to specialized legislative provisions that are not addressed in this Decision.
+See also Transmission Regulation A R = 86/2007, as around addressed in this Decision.